MileHacker Logo

 Food and Culinary Experiences

 Start your day with breakfast at a traditional "padaria" (bakery).
-Enjoy lunch at a "restaurante por quilo."
+Enjoy a noon meal at a "restaurante por quilo."
 Sample street food like pastéis and coxinhas.

 São Paulo & Mauá Dining